-Negotiation of contractual terms and conditions by the Borrower and the Investors is an important feature of a PEPP, distinguishing a PEPP from public and syndicated bond issues, such as Eurobond issues where Investors subscribe to an issue without usually being involved in the negotiation of the terms and conditions.
-The negotiation of PEPP terms and conditions therefore more closely resembles the negotiation process and contractual terms seen in the bank loan market.
+Negotiation of contractual terms and conditions between the Borrower and the Investors is an important feature of an ECPP, with the whole process more closely resembling that of the bank loan market.
+This distinguishes an ECPP from public bond issues, where Investors subscribe to an issue without usually being involved in these negotiations, and from a SSD transaction, where the Arranger negotiates the majority of the contractual terms and conditions in advance of them being presented to the Investors, as more fully described in Section 7.

-A PEPP may take the form of a PEPP Loan or a PEPP Note.
-Both the Euro PP Working Group and the Loan Market Association (LMA) have published standard model framework documentation for each type of PEPP, to which users of this Guide are directed.
+As stated above, an ECPP may take the form of an ECPP Loan or an ECPP Note.
+Both the Euro PP Working Group and the Loan Market Association (LMA)13 have published standard model framework documentation for each type of ECPP, to which users of this Guide are directed.

-LMA Documentation
+3.1 LMA Documentation

-The LMA has produced four template documents (the "LMA Private Placement Documents") and an associated user guide for use in European private placement transactions, consisting of:
+The LMA has produced four template documents (the "LMA Private Placement Documents") and an associated user guide for use in European corporate debt private placement transactions, consisting of:

-- 1. a recommended form of facility agreement (the "LMA PP Facility Agreement"); - 2. a recommended form of subscription agreement (the "LMA PP Subscription Agreement");

-- a recommended form of term sheet for use with either the LMA PP Facility Agreement or the LMA PP Subscription Agreement; and - 4. a confidentiality agreement for use with either the LMA PP Facility Agreement or the LMA PP Subscription Agreement.
+- 1. a recommended form of facility agreement (the "LMA PP Facility Agreement"); - 2. a recommended form of subscription agreement (the "LMA PP Subscription Agreement"); - 3. a recommended form of term sheet for use with either the LMA PP Facility Agreement or the LMA PP Subscription Agreement; and - 4. a confidentiality agreement for use with either the LMA PP Facility Agreement or the LMA PP Subscription Agreement.

-The LMA Private Placement Documents are governed by English law, assume unsecured transactions and are aimed primarily at investment grade-equivalent borrowers, but are designed to be easily adapted to other credits.
+The LMA Private Placement Documents are governed by English law, assume unsecured transactions and are aimed primarily at investment grade-equivalent Borrowers, but are designed to be easily adapted to other credits.

-The LMA Private Placement Documents have been compiled by a working party consisting of a selection of banks, non-banks and City law firms, all of whom are active in the private placement market (both in the US and across Europe).
+The LMA Private Placement Documents have been compiled by a working party consisting of a selection of banks, nonbanks and City law firms, all of whom are active in the private placement market (both in the US and across Europe).
 The project has also been coordinated alongside both ICMA and the UK Association of Corporate Treasurers (ACT).